gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

+= 1.8.9 =
+* Single template for tracklists
+* When wizard input is not an URL, redirect to last.fm track search
+* Autosourcing: create post if it does not exists yet

 = 1.8.8 =
 * presets: use filters instead of extending the tracklist class
 * JS - improved toggleChildren.js